uPortal-Attic/uportal-home/docs/README.md

 ### [Search](search.md)

-Search app directory entries, the web (with Google Custom Search integration, or a directory of people (with directory search integration).
+Search app directory entries, the web (with Google Custom Search integration), or a directory of people (with directory search integration).

 ## Integration with uPortal
 + [Silent Login Configuration](silent-login.md)